 How do I get to Koh Tao?

 This depends on where you’re starting from, but being an island without an airport, you’ll have to take a ferry!
-Traveling down from Bangkok, you can arrive to Chumphon or Surat Thani and take a ferry from either of these.
+Traveling down from Bangkok, you can arrive in Surat Thani or Chumphon and take a ferry from either of these.
 For all the different options, take a look at travel website 12Go where you can search for transport to Koh Tao from all over Thailand and book your tickets.

 How many piers are there in Koh Samui?